MyPix/Panda/README.md

-# Panda_
+# Panda

-Small lib for sfml 2.2 adding a few animations, easy to use
+Implementation of a few animation algorithms for the SFML